Guggul Gum – An Extremely Powerful Herbal Supplement For Acne Yet A Mysterious One Too

 The top 7 topical treatments for clearing acne naturally

-Consider olive oil; eating some with your salad every day can reduce your LDL cholesterol levels according to studies.
-But has anyone ever noticed it reducing your sebum output?
+Consider olive oil; eating some on your salad every lunchtime can lower LDL cholesterol.
+But has anyone ever noticed it reducing sebum output?
 Eating 3 boiled eggs for breakfast each day can lower LDL cholesterol, but nobody would do that for oily skin (except if you needed the vitamin A).
 The truth is that this theory is half-baked, there’s no plausible connection.

-The reduction in cholesterol from guggul gum is theorised to be due to the active guggulsterone compounds.
-Apparently, they are antagonists of the farnesoid X receptor in the liver, which decreases the liver’s creation of LDL cholesterol.
-Most factors that control sebum production, whether it be vitamin A, decreasing DHT, or applying topical green tea, tend to work by modulating the androgen receptors or other types of receptors in your skin’s sebaceous glands.
+The reduction in cholesterol is apparently due to the active guggulsterone compounds.
+These are antagonists of the farnesoid X receptor in the liver, which decreases the liver’s creation of LDL cholesterol.
+None of this has any connection to your skin’s oil.
+For example, vitamin A works by binding directly to sebaceous glands and downregulating their activity.

-The one piece of evidence supporting the theory is that acne patients with highly oily skin enjoyed the biggest reduction, but that could be explained by another factor.
+The only real evidence is that acne patients with oily skin enjoyed the biggest reduction from guggul gum, but that could be explained by another factor.

 Anti-inflammatory properties may be the answer

-Guggul gum resin can also prevent rat paw edema (swelling), and in mice with induced colitis (an inflammatory disease of the colon that causes abdominal pain and malnutrition), significantly reduce the levels of inflammatory damage (study).
-Guggulsterone could also heal rats with uveitis, another inflammatory disease which is characterised by swelling of the middle layer of the eye (study).
+In mice with induced colitis (an inflammatory disease of the colon), guggul gum significantly reduced levels of inflammatory damage (study).
+The active guggulsterones could also heal rats with uveitis, an inflammatory disease characterized by swelling of the middle layer of the eye (study).

 Why using raw honey could revolutionise your skin

-Finally, this study seemed to pinpoint one of the specific mechanisms behind guggul gum’s anti-inflammatory properties.
-Guggulsterone had a strong inhibitory effect on NF-kappaB, a master molecule that transcripts and regulates a variety of pro-inflammatory chemicals.
-In their words: “such repression of NF-kappaB activation by guggulsterone has been proposed as a mechanism of the antiinflammatory effect of guggulsterone”.
+Finally, this study seemed to pinpoint one of guggul gum’s specific mechanisms: lowering NF-kappaB, a master molecule that transcripts and regulates a variety of pro-inflammatory chemicals.

-What about the rest of Ayurvedic medicine – do any of the tales and ailments guggul gum was used to treat tell us anything?
+What about the rest of Ayurvedic medicine – do any of the ailments guggul gum was used to treat tell us anything?
 Some other target illnesses include…

 • Weak digestion.